 You can change the foreground color, background color and/or style of a date

-using a combination of various stylenames like BGRed
+using a combination of various stylenames like BGRed, Bold and FGCyan.

 The README lists